Online Academic Partnerships – Nursing RN to BS Program Information

 · Federal Pell Grant: The federal government offers Pell Grants to needy undergraduate students, which is the foundation of a student’s financial aid package.
 Eligible students must be enrolled in a minimum of 1 credit hour.

-· Federal Direct Subsidized Stafford Loan: For students with financial need based on the results of your FAFSA.
-Recipients must be enrolled at least half-time.
-Recipients are not charged interest while in school at least half-time and during grace periods and deferment periods.
-If this is your first Direct Loan, you may electronically complete your Master Promissory Note (eMPN) and your loan entrance counseling at https://studentloans.gov/myDirectLoan/index.action.
+· Federal Direct Subsidized Stafford Loan: This federal loan is available to students with financial need based on the results of the FAFSA.
+Recipients must be enrolled at least half-time (6 credit hours per semester).
+Recipients are not charged interest while in school at least half-time nor during grace and deferment periods.
+If this is your first Federal Direct Loan, you may electronically complete your Master Promissory Note (eMPN) and your loan entrance counseling at https://studentloans.gov/myDirectLoan/index.action.

-· Federal Direct Unsubsidized Stafford Loan: You are not required to demonstrate financial need to receive this loan.
+· Federal Direct Unsubsidized Stafford Loan: Students are not required to demonstrate financial need to receive this loan.
 Interest accrues (accumulates) from the time it is first paid out.
-Recipients must be enrolled at least half-time.
-If this is your first Direct Loan, you may electronically complete your Master Promissory Note (eMPN) and your loan entrance counseling at https://studentloans.gov/myDirectLoan/index.action.
+Recipients must be enrolled at least half-time (6 credit hours per semester).
+If this is your first Federal Direct Loan, you may electronically complete your Master Promissory Note (eMPN) and your loan entrance counseling at https://studentloans.gov/myDirectLoan/index.action.

 How Enrollment is Determined for Financial Aid